-Benefits of penetrating keratoplasty Improved vision
+Benefits of deep anterior lamellar keratoplasty (DALK) Improved vision

-- Approximately 75% of transplant recipients have good enough vision to drive legally but usually need glasses or contact lenses or sometimes further surgery for best results - It may take up to 24 months until the full improvement in vision is seen.
+Approximately 75% of transplant recipients for this surgery have good enough vision to drive legally, although they usually need glasses or contact lenses or sometimes further surgery for best results.

+It can take up to 18 months until the full improvement in vision is seen.